Ramyharb/ramyharb.github.io/src/content/posts/Choosing the Right Project Management Approach.md

 date: 03/20/2025
 featured: true
 image: ./images/Agile_vs_waterfall.jpg
-title: Choosing the Right Project Management Approach: Agile vs. Waterfall
+title: Choosing the Right Project Management Approach
 ---

 Project management methodologies define the success of IT projects.
 While Agile offers flexibility and adaptability, Waterfall provides structure and predictability.
 The key to effective IT project execution is selecting the right approach based on project scope, team dynamics, and business objectives.